The impact of COVID-19 on affordable housing and victims of domestic violence changes regularly. We will be updating this page throughout this crisis.

 - Fill out this form to report discrimination.

 We’ve put together some answers to questions you may have regarding how COVID-19/coronavirus may impact renting an affordable apartment and accessing documents.
 Click here for the FAQ.
+You can find additional updates to the affordable housing process on HPD’s page for Covid-19 Updates.

 - The Safe Horizon Domestic Violence Hotline is still available 24/7.
 Call 1-800-621-HOPE (4673)